 - EXCEPTIONS.
-Notwithstanding the foregoing, none of the limitations in this Section 16 excludes either party’s liability for fraud or for death or personal injury to the extent caused by a party’s negligence.
+Notwithstanding the foregoing, none of the limitations in this Section 16 excludes or limits either party’s liability for fraud or for death or personal injury to the extent caused by a party’s negligence.
 In addition, the laws in some jurisdictions may not allow some of the limitations of liability in this section.
 If any of these laws is found to apply to this Agreement, this Section 16 will apply to the maximum extent permitted by law.

 - FAILURE OF ESSENTIAL PURPOSE.
 Each party acknowledges and agrees that this Section 16 is a fundamental basis of the bargain and a reasonable allocation of risk between the parties and will survive and apply to any claims arising out of or related to this Agreement, any Staffbase Technology or any related services, regardless of the theory of liability (contract, tort, strict liability, or otherwise), even if any limited remedy in this Agreement is found to have failed of its essential purpose.